frederic-auchere/OHP/README.md

 ### 3.1 Bias

-The bias value of the ADC needs to be chosen so that the value are not This will be looked at in the [bias notebook](bias.ipynb).
+The bias of the ADC needs to be chosen so that the values are not clipped due to random fluctuations of the signal around zero.
+This will be looked at in the [bias notebook](bias.ipynb).

 ### 3.2 Gain

-Looking at the characteristics of the [ZWO ASI 2600 MM Cool](https://astronomy-imaging-camera.com/manuals/ASI2600_Manual_EN.pdf), the gain setting of 100 is a good compromise between dynamic range and read noise.
+Looking at the characteristics of the [ZWO ASI 2600 MM Cool](https://astronomy-imaging-camera.com/manuals/ASI2600_Manual_EN.pdf), the 'gain' setting of 100 is a good compromise between dynamic range and read noise.
 Note that this 'gain' value of 100 is *not* the gain as defined above.
 It is a setting value in arbitrary units, to which corresponds a true gain (as expressed in DN / electron), as measured in the [ptc](ptc.ipynb) notebook.

 ### 3.3 Exposure time